The Art of Choosing the Right Trash Can

 Trash cans should be a long term investment.
 Choose ones made of sturdy, recyclable materials and user-friendly designs.
 Such containers will provide efficient waste management in the home or workplace.

-- Recycling Bins And Trash Cans Are Different: Everybody knows blue bins are recycling bins, so make sure you don’t buy blue bins for using as trash bins.
+Everybody knows blue bins are recycling bins, so make sure you don’t buy blue bins to use as trash bins.
 It is common practice to place one trash can and a blue bin in the same location so that employees can put the recyclables into blue bins and trash into trash cans.
 Coordinating the placement of blue bins and trash cans can help your recycling program be successful.

 Trash Can Maintenance